liuchengxu/vim-better-default/README.md

 ## Contributions

-If you have any ideas or suggestions to improve [vim-better-default](https://github.com/liuchengxu/vim-better-default), please fork it and send a pull request.
+If you have any ideas or suggestions to improve [vim-better-default](https://github.com/liuchengxu/vim-better-default), please [open an issue](https://github.com/liuchengxu/vim-better-default/issues), or fork it and send a pull request.
 Your feedback is highly appreciated.

 [vim-better-default](https://github.com/liuchengxu/vim-better-default) needs *you* !